 The midbrain along with the medulla and pons are often referred to as the "brainstem.
-It is primarily responsible for eye mo vement
+It is primarily responsible for eye movement

+THE HINDBRAIN

+The main structures of the hindbrain (rhombencephalon) are the

+- medulla oblongata make breathing possible and regulate heartbeat - pons he pons seems to serve as a relay station carrying signals from various parts of the cerebral cortex to the cerebellum.participates in the reflexes that regulate breathing - cerebellum- to coordinate body movements

+(i) The Cerebrum: The cerebrum or cortex is the largest part of the human brain, he cerebrum fills up most of our skull.
+It is involved in remembering, problem solving, thinking, and feeling.
+It also controls movement.
+The cerebral cortex is divided into four sections, called "lobes": the frontal lobe, parietal lobe, occipital lobe, and temporal lobe.

-- medulla oblongata ma ke breathing possible and regulate heartbeat - pons he pons seems to serve as a relay station carrying signals from various parts of the cerebral cortex to the cerebellum.participates in the reflexes that regulate breathing - cerebellum- to coordinat e body movements - rontal Lobe- associated with reasoning, planning, parts of speech, movement, emotions, and problem solving - Parietal Lobe- associated with movement, orientation, recognition, perception of stimuli - Occipital Lobe- associated with visual processing - Temporal Lobe associated with perception and recognition of auditory stimuli, memory, and speech - deep furrow divides the cerebrum into two halves, known as the left and right hemispheres.
+- Frontal Lobe- associated with reasoning, planning, parts of speech, movement, emotions, and problem solving - Parietal Lobe associated with movement, orientation, recognition, perception of stimuli - Occipital Lobe- associated with visual processing - Temporal Lobe- associated with perception and recognition of auditory stimuli, memory, and speech - deep furrow divides the cerebrum into two halves, known as the left and right hemispheres.
 The two hemispheres look mostly symmetrical yet it has been shown that each side functions slightly different than the other.
 Sometimes the right hemisphere is associated with creativity and the left hemispheres is associated with logic abilities.
-The corpus callosum is a bundle of axons which connects these two hemispheres. - (ii)The Cerebellum: The cerebellum sits at the back of our head, under the cerebrum.
+The corpus callosum is a bundle of axons which connects these two hemispheres.

+(ii)The Cerebellum: The cerebellum sits at the back of our head, under the cerebrum.
 The cerebellum, or "little brain", is similar to the cerebrum in that it has two hemispheres and has a highly folded surface or cortex.
-This structure is associated with regulation and coordination of movement, posture, and balance. - (iii)Limbic System: The limbic system, often referred to as the "emotional brain", is found buried within the cerebrum.
-This system contains the thalamus, hypothalamus, amygdale and hippocampus. - (iv) Brain Stem: Underneath the limbic system is the brain stem.
+This structure is associated with regulation and coordination of movement, posture, and balance.

+(iii)Limbic System: The limbic system, often referred to as the "emotional brain", is found buried within the cerebrum.
+This system contains the thalamus, hypothalamus, amygdale and hippocampus.

+(iv)Brain Stem: Underneath the limbic system is the brain stem.
 It sits beneath our cerebrum in front of our cerebellum.
 The brain stem is made of the midbrain, pons, and medulla.
 It connects the brain to the spinal cord and controls automatic functions such as breathing, sleep, digestion, heart rate and blood pressure.

-The human brain receives nerve impulses from spinal cord and 12 pairs of cranial nerves.
+• The human brain receives nerve impulses from spinal cord and 12 pairs of cranial nerves

+(2) THE SPINAL CORD

 31 pairs of spinal nerves arise along the spinal cord.
-These are "mixed" nerv es because each contain both sensory and motor axons.
+These are "mixed" nerves because each contain both sensory and motor axons.
 However, within the spinal column,

-- all the sensory axons p ass into the dorsal root ganglion where their cell bodies are located and then on into the spinal cord itself. - all the motor axons pass into the ventral roots before uniting with the sensory axons to form the mixed nerves.
+- all the sensory axons pass into the dorsal root ganglion where their cell bodies are located and then on into the spinal cord itself. - all the motor axons pass into the ventral roots before uniting with the sensory axons to form the mixed nerves.